mkijowski/hackin2020/walkthrough/README.md

 ### What is Being Executed?
 *Find the executable of the file that executes the user program.
 Provide the absolute path, including filename.*

-The `99-maypad.rules` file tracks the state of the maypad and calls one of two files:
+The `99-maypad.rules` file tracks the state of the Maypad and calls one of two files:
 * `/usr/bin/connected.sh`
 * `/usr/bin/disconnected.sh`